Jonas Myrin: 2016–2018: Major label collaborations

+2019–2020: Songwriters Hall of Fame and solo artistry

-In 2019, Myrin performed "That's What Friends Are For", together with his songwriting collaborator Carole Bayer Sager, as well as Patti LaBelle, Desmond Child and Jordan Smith, at the Songwriters Hall of Fame 50th Annual Induction and Awards Dinner in New York City, in honour of Carole Bayer Sager receiving the Johnny Mercer Award.
+In 2019, Myrin performed "That's What Friends Are For" alongside Carole Bayer Sager, Patti LaBelle, Desmond Child and Jordan Smith at the Songwriters Hall of Fame 50th Annual Induction and Awards Dinner in New York City, in honour of Carole Bayer Sager receiving the Johnny Mercer Award.

-Later that year, in sessions at Myrin's Hollywood studio, he co-wrote "Thank Me Later", "Lonely" and Stranger" with Devon Gilfillian for his debut album Black Hole Rainbow.
-The album, which the New York Times called a "formidable debut", was nominated for a Grammy for Best Engineered Album, Non-Classical category in 2021.
+That year, he co-wrote "Thank Me Later", "Lonely" and "Stranger" with Devon Gilfillian for his debut album Black Hole Rainbow, which the New York Times described as a "formidable debut".
+The album was nominated for a Grammy for Best Engineered Album, Non-Classical in 2021.

-Together with Pussycat Doll, Nicole Scherzinger, Myrin co-wrote "Victorious", in March 2019, which they performed at the Special Olympics World Games in Abu Dhabi that year.
-The track, produced by The Futuristics, was created as motivation for the athletes with the lyrics.
-Headlining that Special Olympics opening ceremony, Now United performed Myrin's song, "Beautiful Life", which he co-wrote and was released as a single on Simon Fuller's XIX International project Now United.
+Also in 2019, Myrin co-wrote "Victorious" with Nicole Scherzinger, which was performed at the 2019 Special Olympics World Games in Abu Dhabi.
+Now United performed his co-written song "Beautiful Life" at the opening ceremony of the same games.

-In June 2019, Celine Dion recorded "Play Me Like A Love Song", which Myrin wrote with Carole Bayer Sager.
-Late that year, he co-wrote "At This Table", a song about inclusivity, for Idina Menzel's holiday album A Season of Love.
-It was one of the most streamed Christmas songs that year.
+Céline Dion recorded "Play Me Like A Love Song", co-written by Myrin and Carole Bayer Sager, in June 2019.
+Later that year, Myrin co-wrote "At This Table" for Idina Menzel's holiday album Christmas: A Season of Love.

+"Gloria the Gift of Life" was used as the end-title music for the film Fatima (2020).
+That same year, Myrin wrote "Together in This" for the animated film Jungle Beat: The Movie, performed by Natasha Bedingfield.
+Myrin and Bedingfield performed the song on Live with Kelly and Ryan and CBS's The Talk, among other programmes.
+Also in 2020, Myrin wrote the theme song "Just a Breath Away (Noel)" for the holiday film The Three Wise Men, directed by Yarrow Cheney and featuring narration from the late Andy Griffith.